-Generally it’s sufficient to set just one filter, with a maximum distance so that balloons that are far beyond your radio horizon are excluded; otherwise if you enable a habhub source your map will quickly fill with balloons across the globe.
+Generally it’s sufficient to set just one filter, with a maximum distance so that balloons that are far beyond your radio horizon are excluded; otherwise if you enable any online source your map will quickly fill with balloons from across the globe.

 Creating A Source

 If you have no sources yet, click the “Add Source” button at the top of the left panel; otherwise click the “…” button on any of the existing source and choose “Add New Source” from the pop-up menu.
 You will then see: